onflow/docs/docs/ecosystem/wallets.md

 ## Finoa

-[Finoa](https://www.finoa.io/) is a platform for institutional investors to safety store and stake their FLOW tokens.
+[Finoa](https://www.finoa.io/) is a platform for institutional investors to safely store and stake their FLOW tokens.

 https://www.finoa.io/flow/